AviatrixSystems/Docs/HowTos/FAQ.rst

  #.
 Enable `Gateway Subnet Monitoring <http://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet>`_.
 When this feature is enabled, the Controller will monitor the selected public subnets periodically.
 When it detects any instances being launched on these subnets, the Controller will alert the admin and stop the instances.

  #.
 Enable `VPC Egress Firewall`.
 If you need to optimize application performance, you should consider allowing instances to access Internet directly, rather than backhauling to on-prem.
-When this feature is enabled, any traffic initiated from instances on the private subnet must go through the inline and in VPC egress whitelists before going out to Internet.
+When this feature is enabled, any traffic initiated from instances on the private subnet must go through the inline and in VPC egress whitelists before going out to the Internet.

  #.
 Enable `Remote User VPN`.
-If you need to optimize developer experience (less latency, higher bandwidth), you should consider allowing users to access instances in VPC directly with SSL VPN.
-When this feature is enabled, all user traffic is tracked and logged for audit and tracking purpose.
+If you need to optimize developer experience (less latency, higher bandwidth), you should consider allowing users to access instances in the VPC directly with SSL VPN.
+When this feature is enabled, all user traffic is tracked and logged for audit and tracking purposes.

  #.
 Secure the Controller.
 Follow the guidelines `here <http://docs.aviatrix.com/HowTos/FAQ.html#how-do-i-secure-the-controller-access>`_ to secure the Controller access.